Miniature (The Twilight Zone)

 "Miniature" is episode 110 of the American television anthology series The Twilight Zone.
-It originally aired on February 21, 1963 on CBS.
+It originally aired on February 21, 1963, on CBS.
 The story centers on a man's obsession with a dollhouse whose figures seem to be alive.

 Opening narration

 Plot

-Charley Parkes thinks he sees a figure in a museum dollhouse that comes alive.
-He returns to the museum numerous times and gazes into the dollhouse.
-He keeps coming back and sees the doll in the house become animated (portrayed by a human actress).
+Charley Parkes believes that he sees a figure in a museum dollhouse that comes alive.
+He returns to the museum numerous times and gazes into the dollhouse, repeatedly witnessing the doll in the house become animated.
 A guard tells him that the doll is not mechanical, but merely carved from a single block of wood, but this does not dissuade Charley.

 Charley gradually falls in love with the figure, a woman who is in an abusive relationship with a male figure in the dollhouse.
-There is also a female housekeeper in the dollhouse.
-Charley is committed to a psychiatric hospital because of his belief that the figures in the dollhouse are alive and because he smashes the glass case of the dollhouse in an attempt to rescue the doll from the abusive male doll.
-He eventually is "rehabilitated", after some resistance, by pretending to be disabused of the delusion, and is returned to the care of his mother.
+In an attempt to rescue the female doll from the male doll, Charley breaks the glass and is subsequently committed to a psychiatric hospital.
+He pretends to be rehabilitated and is returned to the care of his mother.

-On the evening of his return home, his mother, sister, brother-in-law and a friend of his sister (who is interested in dating him) plan to celebrate his release with him, but discover that he has snuck out of the house.
-They contact the psychiatrist who treated Charley in the hospital and surmise that he has returned to the museum and the dollhouse.
-At the museum, Charley reveals his feelings for the figure.
-He relates to her in certain aspects (the woman dealing with an abusive suitor and Charley dealing with his overbearing mother).
+On the evening of his return home, Charley's family discovers that he has secretly left the house.
+They contact Charley's psychiatrist and surmise that he has returned to the dollhouse.
+At the museum, Charley reveals his feelings for the doll.

-The family members, psychiatrist, and museum guards search the museum for Charley but find nothing.
-Except for one guard, who glances into the dollhouse and sees Charley, now a miniature figure, finally together with his love in the dollhouse, sharing a stereoscope.
-Smiling, the guard decides never to reveal what he has witnessed.
+The family, psychiatrist and museum guards search the museum for Charley but find nothing.
+However, one guard glances into the dollhouse and sees Charley, now a miniature figure, finally together with his love in the dollhouse.
+Smiling, the guard resolves to never reveal what he has witnessed, knowing no one would believe him.

 Closing narration

-Re-airing
+Copyright

 Because of a pending copyright lawsuit over an earlier script that had been submitted with essentially the same concept, this episode was not included in the syndication package for The Twilight Zone.
-It was re-aired in 1984 as part of The Twilight Zone Silver Anniversary Special.
-For this showing, the dollhouse scenes were colorized in an early public demonstration of the then-innovative colorization process.
+It was included in the 1984 The Twilight Zone Silver Anniversary Special with the dollhouse scenes colorized in an early public demonstration of the film colorization process.
+The colorized scenes are included as a special feature on the DVD release; it was not, however, carried over to the Blu-ray release.

-Critical reception

-This episode's sterling reputation derives primarily from Robert Duvall's performance as the lead character Charley.
-It has been described as "great acting" (TV.com).